The goal of this article is to provide examples and strategies for making selections in your editor, (mostly) without using the mouse.

 The breakdown of this example:

-• Middle click + drag to select all lines
+- Middle click + drag to select all lines

-• press Shift + end
+Shift + end - press

-• Delete the constructor as it’s no longer needed
+Ctrl + X(cut) - Delete the constructor as it’s no longer needed

-• double tap + hold Ctrl, up arrow to select all lines
+Ctrl, up arrow to select all lines - press

-• press Ctrl + Right Arrow
+Ctrl + Right Arrow - type

-• press Ctrl + Right Arrow
+Ctrl + Right Arrow - type

-• type = inject(
+= inject( - press